antony-a1/ivory/doc/quality.md

   * Remove duplication, there is too much conceptual duplication in storage
   * Remove "hole" in the middle anti-pattern, composition first.
   * Configuration goes in as arguments.
 Remove mix of "configuration" styles with implicits and readers.
-  * Consist effect handling, unsafePerformIO's go at the top.
+  * Consistent effect handling, unsafePerformIO's go at the top.